Latter-day Saint Chaplains

 Female Latter-day Saint chaplains may perform marriages, funerals, memorials, worship services, counseling, classes, and other needs of ministry.
 If services or ordinances are needed beyond the scope of one’s authority, the chaplain will facilitate the service taking place with authorized personnel.
 This protocol is also used for administration of the sacrament and priesthood blessings.

-Information for Priesthood Leaders
+Information on Chaplains for Priesthood Leaders

-Latter-day Saint chaplains are expected to attend Church meetings within their own ward and serve in a calling in their ward or stake.
+Latter-day Saint chaplains are expected to attend Church meetings with their own ward and serve in a calling in their ward or stake.
 For additional guidance on Church callings for chaplains, see the chaplain sections of the General Handbook in section 38.

 Past Chaplain Seminars

-Chaplain Seminars and Trainings on ChurchofJesusChrist.org.
+Previous Chaplain Seminars and Trainings can be found on ChurchofJesusChrist.org.

 Below are some selected training segments: